 Tired of not getting a good night’s sleep?
-Try reducing your caffeine consumption!
+One thing to try is reducing your caffeine consumption.

-“Although caffeine stimulates and central nervous system, most people who consume a moderate amount—equivalent to two to four cups of brewed coffee a day—aren’t bothered by it,” says Lisa Masson, M.D., a Sutter Gould Medical Foundation family medicine physician on staff at Memorial Medical Center.
+“Although caffeine stimulates the central nervous system, most people who consume a moderate amount—equivalent to two to four cups of brewed coffee a day—aren’t bothered by it,” says Elizabeth Pham, M.D., a family medicine physician with Sutter Medical Foundation in Davis.

 And if you’re especially sensitive to caffeine, just a cup of coffee or tea could disrupt your sleep or make you jittery.

-“Your sensitivity to caffeine is related to many factors, such as body mass, age, smoking habits, drug or hormone use, stress and health conditions, in addition to how much caffeine you’re used to consuming,” Dr. Masson explains.
+“Your sensitivity to caffeine is related to many factors, such as body mass, age, smoking habits, drug or hormone use, stress and health conditions, in addition to how much caffeine you’re used to consuming,” says Arfin Din, D.O., a Family Medicine physician with Sutter Medical Foundation .
 Research also indicates that men may be more susceptible to caffeine’s influence.

-Because sleep loss has a cumulative effect, a few minutes of lost sleep each night can add up to interfere with your daytime performance at work.
-A normal impulse would be to use caffeine as a way to wake up in the morning or to remain alert throughout the day, but while you’ll feel a temporary jolt, caffeine is no substitute for sleep and this habit can result in a vicious cycle of sleep deprivation.
+Because sleep loss has a cumulative effect, a few minutes of lost sleep each night can add up and interfere with your daytime performance at work.
+A normal impulse would be to use caffeine to remain alert throughout the day, but while you’ll feel a temporary jolt, caffeine is no substitute for sleep.
+This habit can result in a vicious cycle of sleep deprivation.

 Some tips for reducing your caffeine intake that may increase the quality and quantity of your sleep: